pbs/resty/doc/tutorial.rst

 ..
 Note::

-    The :mod:`related` method accepts two arguments.
-First one the relationship name and the second one the class name which uses a default value of None as a flag to signify the absense of the argument.
-In the above example we only used the relationship name but we can also pass the class name as follows:
+    The ``related`` method takes one argument that represents the relationship name.
+In case there are multiple relationship with the same name one can pass an additional argument representing the related resource class or in case of a colletion the type of the elements.
-    :mod:`print c.related('related', 'Callsign').content.callsign, c.content.confidence`
+    In the above example the call to ``c.related('related')`` is equivalent to ``c.related('related', 'Callsign')``